srl-labs/containerlab/docs/manual/nodes.md

 docker tag srlinux:20.6.1-286 srlinux:latest
 ```

-### subject alternative names
+### subject alternative names (SAN)

-With `subjectAltNames` the user sets the Subject Alternative Names that will be added to the node's certificate.
+With `SANs` the user sets the Subject Alternative Names that will be added to the node's certificate.
 Host names that are set by default are:

 For a topology node named "srl" in a lab named "srl01", the following SANs are set by default: